usarica/ProjectMetis/README.md

 ## Installation and Setup
 0. Checkout this repository
 1. Set up environment via `source setup.sh`.
 Note that this doesn't overwrite an existing CMSSW environment if you already have one

-## TODO
-* SNTSample in principle allows anyone to update the sample on DIS.
-We don't want this for "central" samples, so rework this
-* We have all the ingredients to replicate CRAB submission/status functionality, so do it
-* Add more TODOs

-## Run

-## Test
-Unit tests will be written in `test/` following the convention of appending `_t.py` to the class which it tests.
-Workflow tests will also be written in `test/` following the convention of prepending `test_` to the name, e.g., `test_DummyMoveWorkflow.py`.

-To run all unit tests, execute the following from this project directory:
-`python -m unittest discover -p "*_t.py"`

-To run all workflow tests, execute:
-`python -m unittest discover -p "test_*.py"`

-To run all tests, execute:
-`python -m unittest discover -s test -p "*.py"`

 ## Example
 To submit CMS4 jobs on a dataset, literally just need the dataset name, a pset, and a tarred up CMSSW environment.